-It recognizes the person's strengths and his or her ability to express preferences and make choices.
+It recognizes the person's strengths and their ability to express preferences and make choices.

 Choice and preferences are always honored and considered but may not always be granted.

 Recognize that everyone has gifts and contributions to offer the community.